gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 driving her back against the table.
 She ducked and slid under it.

-The first bot gripped the table with its blunt mechanical hands and lifted it.
+The first bot gripped the table with its blunt mechanical hands and lifted it out of the way.
 The second rolled forward.
 She had nowhere to go!

-But none of them had counted on the little cleaner.
+But none of them had counted on the little cleaner bot.
-It zipped past the first service bot's treads and skidded to a stop right in front of the second one.
+It zipped through the first service bot's treads and skidded to a stop right in front of the second one.

 The second service bot froze.
 An orange light blinked on its shoulder.
-A high-pitched *beep beep beep* noise came from somewhere inside it as it backed up and tried to roll forward again.
+A high-pitched *beep beep beep* noise came from somewhere inside it as it backed up like an elephant startled by a mouse.
-As quick as a startled rabbit, the cleaner bot rolled in front of it again.
+When it tried to roll forward again, he cleaner bot zipped in front of it once more, zigging and zagging angrily.

 Without thinking
 (because if she thought about it she wouldn't dare do it)